erin-vu/ccassessment/README.md

 4. your notebook environment should automatically open up as http://localhost:8888/tree where you should click and open up START_PROJECT.ipynb and read the Questions within that notebook to complete this project.

+## How to Submit this Project

+email the GitHub URL link for your forked project to carson [at] care [dot] coach